jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ## The Next Generation (2020 -- )

+The 2020s have already been a productive and expensive era for NFL stadium-building.
+But the end of the 2020s, five new venues will open, and three more as slated to be built in the 2030s.
+Los Angeles's SoFi Stadium is an outlier in terms of its high costs, hosting two teams, and as a privately funded venue.
+The remaining venues continue their costs escalating to $3 million, with public contribution ranging from $850 million to $1.8 billion (cost information for a new Denver Broncos stadium has not been announced).
+All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium.

 <figure style="text-align: center;">
   <img src="/images/new_nfl.png"
        alt="Bar chart comparing total and public construction costs for NFL stadium projects since 2020, in billions of current dollars.
 SoFi Stadium for the Rams and Chargers cost $5.50 billion with no public construction contribution, while Allegiant Stadium cost $1.97 billion with $0.75 billion public, Buffalo’s new stadium $2.20 billion with $0.85 billion public, Tennessee’s new stadium $2.20 billion with $1.26 billion public, Cleveland’s planned stadium $2.40 billion with $0.90 billion public, Washington’s planned stadium $2.70 billion with $0.93 billion public, and Kansas City’s planned stadium $3.00 billion with $1.80 billion public.
 Denver’s proposed 2031 stadium cost is listed as TBD." style="max-width: 850px; width: 100%; height: auto;">
 </figure>

+And several NFL stadiums that are not being replaced are instead getting extensive renovations.
+Five renovations are being privately financed by the teams, but the four stadiums are receiving substantial government subsidies for their upgrades, with the Carolina Panthers and Jacksonville Jaguars receiving $650 million and $725 million from taxpayers.

 <figure style="text-align: center;">
   <img src="/images/reno_nfl.png"